Illan Meslier: 2025–26 season and departure

 Leeds' return to the Premier League sparked some significant player movement in and out within the squad, including the transfer of goalkeeper Lucas Perri from Ligue 1 club Lyon for a reported £15.6 million fee, igniting rumours that Meslier's exit from the club was imminent.

-Boyhood club Lorient and Italian Serie A side Como were rumoured to be considering bids for Meslier, but by the end of the summer transfer window no transfer emerged.
-Meslier was registered in the Leeds squad for the 2025–26 season, but is considered to be third-choice goalkeeper behind Perri and Darlow and was assigned the number 16 shirt after Perri claimed the number 1, the number Meslier had worn at the club since his arrival in 2019.
+Boyhood club Lorient and Serie A side Como were rumoured to be considering bids for Meslier, but by the end of the summer transfer window no transfer emerged.
+Meslier was registered in the Leeds squad for the 2025–26 season, but he was considered to be third-choice goalkeeper behind Perri and Darlow and was assigned the number 16 shirt after Perri claimed the number 1, the number Meslier had worn at the club since his arrival in 2019.

+In June 2026, Leeds confirmed that Meslier had left the club at the end of the season following the expiration of his contract.

+Arsenal

+2026–27 season

+On 9 July 2026, Meslier signed for reigning Premier League champions Arsenal, and he was assigned the number 30.

 International career

 Meslier has been capped at international level by France, all the way up to France U21s.
 He was also part of the France U20 squad for the 2019 FIFA U-20 World Cup playing as the first choice goalkeeper in May 2019.

 In November 2019, Meslier was called up the France U21 squad and was named as an unused substitute in a 3–1 defeat against Switzerland U21's on 19 November 2019.
 He was called up again to the France U21 squad in August 2020 for fixtures against Georgia U21 and Azerbaijan U21.
 He made his debut for the under-21 team playing in the quarter final against the Netherlands on 31 May 2021.